A discontinuous Galerkin method for nonlinear biharmonic Schr\"{o}dinger equations: Numerical Simulations

-We use the same spatial discretization as those in Section \ref{liner_sec} and display the $L^2$ and $L^\infty$ errors for the real part and the imaginary part of both $u$ and $w$ in Tables \ref{u_defocusing} and \ref{w_defocusing}.
+We use the same spatial discretization as those in Section \ref{liner_sec} and display the $L^2$ and $L^\infty$ errors for the real part and the imaginary part of both $u$ and $w$ from Tables \ref{u_defocusing} to Table \ref{w_defocusing}.
 We observe similar results as those for the linear biharmonic Schr\"{o}dinger equations in Section \ref{liner_sec}.
 Specifically, we note an optimal convergence $q + 1$ for both the real part and the imaginary part of $u$ and $w$.

 Finally, Figure \ref{uw_non} presents the snapshots of the numerical solution $u_h$ and $w_h$ at $t = 1000$.
 Here, we choose the approximation degree $q = 2$ and the number of cells $N = 80$.
 From this figure, we observe that our numerical solutions match very well with the exact solution.